Jim Young (dual player): Inter-county

 A 2–13 to 3–8 defeat of Waterford in 1943 gave Young a third Munster SHC medal.
 He later lined out in a fourth All-Ireland SHC decider, with Antrim becoming the first Ulster side to qualify for a final.
-Unfortunately, the occasion got to the Glensmen as Cork built up an unassailable 3–11 to 0–2 half-time lead.
-The final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland SHC titles, while it also gave Young a third All-Ireland SHC medal.
+Cork built up an unassailable 3–11 to 0–2 half-time lead over Antrim and the final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland SHC titles and gave Young a third All-Ireland SHC medal.

-In 1944 Cork were attempting to capture an unprecedented fourth All-Ireland SHC title in-a-row.
+In 1944, Cork were attempting to capture an unprecedented fourth All-Ireland SHC title in-a-row.
 No team in the history of the hurling championship had won more than three consecutive titles.
 The year got off to a good start when Cork defeated Limerick by 4–6 to 3–6 after a replay to give Young a fourth Munster SHC medal.
 For the third time in four years Cork faced Dublin in an All-Ireland SHC decider.
 Joe Kelly was the hero of the day and he contributed greatly to Cork's 2–13 to 1–2 victory.
-It was a remarkable fourth successive All-Ireland SHC medal for Young.
+It was a fourth successive All-Ireland SHC medal for Young.

 Five-in-a-row proved to be a bridge too far for Cork; however, the team returned in 1946.
 A 3–8 to 1–3 defeat of Limerick gave Young his fifth Munster SHC medal.
 Under the captaincy of Christy Ring, Cork subsequently faced old rivals Kilkenny in the All-Ireland SHC final.
 While some had written off Cork's chances, they took an interval lead of four points.
 With ten minutes remaining Cork's lead was reduced to just two points; however, goals by Mossy O'Riordan and Joe Kelly secured the victory.
 A 7–6 to 3–8 score line gave Young a fifth and final All-Ireland SHC medal.

 Cork retained their provincial dominance in 1947 with Young picking up a sixth winners' medal following a three-point victory over Limerick.
 The All-Ireland SHC final was a repeat of the previous year, with Kilkenny providing the opposition.
 The stakes were high for both sides as Cork were aiming for a record sixth championship in seven seasons while Kilkenny were aiming to avoid becoming the first team to lose three consecutive All-Ireland SHC finals.
 In what has been described as one of the greatest deciders of all-time, little separated the two teams over the course if the hour.
 A Joe Kelly goal put Cork one point ahead with time almost up; however, Terry Leahy proved to be the hero of the day.
 He converted a free to level the sides again before sending over the match-winner from the subsequent puck-out.
 With that the game was over and Young's side were beaten by 0–14 to 2–7.
 It was the fifth time that Kilkenny had pipped Cork by a single point in an All-Ireland SHC final.